Cartoon Network (Latin America): History

 On 1 January 2005, Cartoon Network introduced a new logo along with a new visual branding known as the "CN City", with a new slogan We know what you really like (Spanish: Sabemos lo que realmente te gusta; Portuguese: Nós sabemos do que você realmente gosta). and with this rebrand, Cartoon Network introduced new original series such as Foster's Home for Imaginary Friends, besides new acquisitions and programming blocks.
 In October of the same year, the Adult Swim block was released in Latin America after 4 years of its original launch in the United States.
 The block debuted due to the popularity of the TV series Space Ghost Coast to Coast, one of the first programs of the channel aimed exclusively at this audience.

 In April 2008, Cartoon Network presented its new locally produced content, a new campaign with a new image and a complete redesign of its websites.
 After these changes, the Adult Swim block was removed from the channel due to Jim Samples resigning in 2007 and the Programming Manager Cindy Kerr also leaving being succeeded by Pablo Zuccarino.
 However, the block continued to be broadcast by I.Sat until December 2010; years later, the block returned to the same channel in April 2015 until April 2020, when this block was moved to Warner Channel.

 In June and August 2010, the channel began to use small idents with the logo in white and with the Toonix characters (similar to the Noods of the United States) originally promoting the 2010 Soccer World Cup.
 In September 2010, the Toonix era became official, using small ads and promotional campaigns similar to those used by the Noods era of Cartoon Network, from August 2008 to June 2010.
-On July 13, 2011, the Toonix era began airing in the 16:9 aspect ratio (panoramic) with the series Total Drama Island although it was only experimental.

 On January 1, 2012, the channel launched a new logo and visual identity.
 In March 2012, its high-definition simulcast was launched.
 However, the launch of the new feed could not take place, as its distribution was still under negotiation with other cable operators in the region.

 The network incorporated a new age rating system notices, identifying the type of content and what type of viewers could watch.
 In April 2013, the channel began its 20th-anniversary celebrations.
 Several Turner channels joined in the celebration, including Warner, TruTV, I.Sat, Boomerang, TNT, TCM and Tooncast.
 With this, the channel's TV series were broadcast in those channels for that month.
 The celebration took place again in September, celebrating the 21st anniversary of the American signal, this time with the premiere of Teen Titans Go!.